goblinfactory/konsole/README.md

     // show how you can mix and match Console with Konsole Console.WriteLine("line one");

-    // create an inline Box window at the current cursor position (Window implements IConsole) var nyse = Window.OpenBox("NYSE", 20, 12, new BoxStyle() { ThickNess = LineThickNess.Single,
+    // create an inline Box window at the current cursor position
+    // (returned Window implements IConsole)
+    var nyse = Window.OpenBox("NYSE", 20, 12, new BoxStyle() {
+        ThickNess = LineThickNess.Single,
         Title = new Colors(White, Red)